How to Plant and Grow Asparagus

 This post may contain affiliate links, view our disclosure policy for details.

-So in the spring of 2014, I planted a 30 feet bed of asparagus and with little to no maintenance it has been producing beautiful asparagus ever since.
+In the spring of 2014, I planted a 30-foot bed of asparagus and with little to no maintenance it has been producing beautiful asparagus ever since.
 For a gardener, there can never be anything better than a vegetable you plant once, barely spend any time caring for during the season, and yet it produces for years!

 Should I Plant Asparagus Seeds or Crowns?

-You can start with seeds if you want, plant them in a container and once they are a few inches tall transfer them to the garden.
+Seeds – You can start with seeds if you want, plant them in a container, and transfer them to the garden once they are a few inches tall.
 It’s no different than starting other transplants like tomatoes or cabbage.
 Seeds are much cheaper than crowns, however, you are going to need to wait an extra year until you can harvest from your asparagus plants.
-(Read: Starting Vegetable Seeds Indoors Under Lights)

-I bought my Jersey Supreme crowns from Johnny’s Selected Seeds.
+Crowns – I bought my Jersey Supreme crowns from Johnny’s Selected Seeds.
 They are delivered in a box, wrapped in white paper.
 When you get your crowns they are already a year old, saving you the year you would have to wait if you started from seed.
-It’s better to plant them right away, but if for some reason you are not able to do that you should wrap them in a newspaper and store them in the refrigerator.
+It’s better to plant them right away, but if for some reason you aren’t able to do that, you should wrap them in a newspaper and store them in the refrigerator.
+I recommend starting with crowns.

-Since this is a perennial that will produce for years, make sure you choose a location that won’t be in the way of other things.
-Don’t plant it where you plan to build a shed because you won’t be able to move it.
+- Permanent location – since asparagus is a perennial that will be producing for years, make sure you choose a location that won’t be in the way of other things.
+Don’t plant it where you plan to build a shed or a playground for the kids…

-It’s best to send a soil test to the lab (can be done through your cooperative extension) the fall before planting to make sure your soil is not acidic.
-Best soil pH is 7.0, if your soil’s pH is lower than that make sure to add lime to raise the pH.
+- Soil – It’s best to send a soil test to the lab (which can be done through your cooperative extension) in the fall before planting to make sure your soil is not acidic.
+The best soil pH is 7.0, if your soil’s pH is lower than that make sure to add lime to raise the pH.

-Once your soil is ready, dig a furrow 5”-8” deep.
+Step one – once your soil is ready, dig a furrow 5”-8” deep.
 This depth is critical.
-If you plant the crowns too shallow, they will produce a large number of small spears, if you plant them too deep yield will be very low.
+If you plant the crowns too shallow, they will produce a large number of small spears, if you plant them too deep, the yield will be very low.
 This is not a mistake you can fix later, so make sure to grab your child’s ruler before you go out to the garden to plant so you can measure the depth of the furrow.

 At planting, cover the crowns with only 2”-3” of soil and water well.
 As your asparagus starts to grow and shoots appear, gradually back-fill the furrow around the shoots (don’t cover them).
 Do this 3 or 4 times during the first year until the furrow is completely filled.

-Asparagus is considered a heavy feeder.
-I’ve heard of people that grow asparagus in hay and straw and never compost or fertilize because the mulch is gradually breaking down and feeding the plants.
+Feeding – asparagus is considered a heavy feeder.
+I’ve heard of people who grow asparagus in hay and straw and never compost or fertilize because the mulch is gradually breaking down and feeding the plants.

 Monitor your plants and if they look like they need a boost you can fertilize the bed.
 I love to use worm casting.
-I won’t disturb the soil, just spread the compost above the soil, maybe mix it in the top 2”, and cover the bed with straw again.
+Don’t disturb the soil, just spread the compost above the soil, maybe mix it in the top 2”, and cover the bed with straw again.
+Fish emulsion is another good organic fertilizer choice.

-Pest – In my years of growing asparagus, I didn’t have any issue with pests.
-There is a beetle that is called the asparagus beetle and can be an issue.
+Pests – In my years of growing asparagus, I didn’t have any issues with pests.
+There is a beetle that is called the asparagus beetle and it can be an issue.
 The beetle feeds on the spears and overwinters in the bed.

 Trimming – every fall, trim your asparagus to ground level.
-Make sure to remove crop debris because this is where the asparagus beetle overwinter.
+Make sure to remove crop debris because this is where the asparagus beetle overwinters.

-One year after planting, in the spring, you can harvest from your bed for 7-10 days.
+- First year – in the spring, you can harvest from your bed for 7-10 days.

-Three years after you plant your bed and for the following years, you can harvest from your bed for 6 weeks.
+- Third year and on – in the spring, you can harvest from your bed for 6 weeks.

 Remember to avoid the little red berries that will appear on the plant later in the season and make sure you educate your children about those.
 They are poisonous to humans and shouldn’t be picked.